9 Tips for Managing Cash Flow During an Economic Crisis

 If, for example, your business brought in $50,000 last month but spent $60,000, then you have negative cash flow.
 That might be normal and expected if you’ve been saving and had a one-time equipment spend of $20,000.
 However, you generally want to strive for consistently positive cash flow aside from extenuating circumstances such as this.

 That’s what makes challenging economic times so difficult for small and growing companies.
 It only takes a few late payments (or even one big late payment) from customers to diminish cash flow to the point it’s impossible to keep up with your expenses.
 This is exactly what was seen with the pandemic.
 Late B2B payments surged by 25 percent per Atradius.
 Payments more than 90 days overdue doubled as well.
-Even if a business maintains the same revenue and profitability level, cash flow struggles can still mount because of late payments.
+Even if a business maintains the same revenue and profitability level, cash flow struggles can still mount because of late payments, particularly from customers operating under net 30 payment terms.

 9 Cash Flow Management Tips for Uncertain Times